 Top tips for people thinking about taking part in Cycle India 2023?

 I am lucky enough to be cycling Costa Rica at the end of October.
 Luckily, I have slightly more time to train for this challenge!

 Experience India for yourself

 We love this adventure so much that we're cycling through Rajasthan again in 2020 - so you can experience the amazing flavours of India for yourself.
 Why not give it a try?
 It's way more fun than seeing it on a screen.
-Find out more about our Cycle India 2020 challenge in the gorgeous info pack here or on the challenge page here.
+Find out more about our Cycle India 2023 challenge on the challenge page here.